academe/OmniPay-Payone/README.md

 ### Server API Purchase

 PAYONE calls this "authorization".
-It authoprizes and captures a payment immediately.
+It authorizes and captures a payment immediately.

 It is used and responses in the same way as `authorize`.
 The request message is created: